Planning your next promotion? Here’s how to handle your boss.

 So as we’ve seen, it’s important to let your boss know of your intentions to be promoted from the moment you begin your new job.
 In most cases, if you’re both on the same page, then you’ll be supported in your quest for promotion.
 In more difficult circumstances, your intention to be promoted will drive you early on to build up a network of decision makers who will support you on your way to success.

 And always remember:

 Great managers are made.
-Not born.
+Not born. and tempting career advancement,

 get your weekly free blog update